-Learning Objectives: understand how to pick the right settings for SEM campaigns; how to audit the work of others, and diagnose problems quickly; how to analyze basic results, and to be prepared for ongoing optimization.
+Learning Objectives: Understand how to pick the right settings for SEM campaigns; how to audit the work of others, and diagnose problems quickly; how to analyze basic results, and to be prepared for ongoing optimization.

-- 10-Step AdWords Weekly Account Optimization
+- 11-Step Google Ads Weekly Account Optimization

 Part 5: Client Management

-Learning Objectives: understand how to communicate and deliver value to digital marketing clients, and to function as a part of a high performing team.
+Learning Objectives: Understand how to communicate and deliver value to digital marketing clients, and to function as a part of a high-performing team.

 - What Is the Role of a Client Relations Manager?